-Distributing Company

-RemainCo, which is a clinical-stage biopharmaceutical company that will continue to hold, among other assets, those related to its calcitonin gene-related peptide receptor antagonists, including rimegepant, zavegepant and the Heptares Therapeutics Limited preclinical CGRP portfolio after the Distribution.
+Distributing Company RemainCo, which is a clinical-stage biopharmaceutical company that will continue to hold, among other assets, those related to its calcitonin gene-related peptide receptor antagonists, including rimegepant, zavegepant and the Heptares Therapeutics Limited preclinical CGRP portfolio after the Distribution.

-Distributed Company Distribution Ratio Biohaven Research Ltd., as described in this information statement.
+Distributed Company Biohaven Ltd., as described in this information statement.

-Each holder of RemainCo common shares will receive a distribution of one of our common shares for every two RemainCo common shares held on the record date.
+Distribution Ratio Each holder of RemainCo common shares will receive a distribution of one of our common shares for every two RemainCo common shares held on the record date.

-Securities to be Distributed

-Based on [I] RemainCo common shares outstanding on [I], 2022, approximately [I] of our common shares will be distributed.
+Securities to be Distributed Based on 71,645,023 RemainCo common shares outstanding on September 19, 2022, 35,822,511 of our common shares would be distributed.
 The common shares to be distributed will constitute all of our outstanding common shares immediately after the Distribution.
-RemainCo shareholders will not be required to pay for common shares to be received by them in the Distribution, or to surrender or exchange RemainCo common shares in order to receive our common shares, or to take any other actions in connection with the Distribution.
+RemainCo shareholders will not be required to pay for common shares to be received by them in the Distribution, or to surrender or exchange RemainCo common shares in order to receive our common shares, or to take any other actions in connection with the shares will be aggregated into whole common shares of SpinCo and sold in the public market by the distribution agent and shareholders will receive a cash payment in lieu of a fractional share.
+The aggregate net cash proceeds of this sale will be distributed ratably to the shareholders who would otherwise have received fractional interests.
+These proceeds generally will be taxable to those shareholders.